 except sections can be combined within a single

 trt block.
-In case of an exception, they will be run in the order they have bene specified:
+In case of an exception, they will be run in the order they have been specified:

 try DoSoemthing; MaybeThrowsAnException; DoSomethingMore; finally Cleanup; except writeLn("An error occurred, but we cleaned up fine."); end; AndDoYetMore;